TTL vs CMOS: Input & Output Characteristics Explained

 We also measure the voltage at the G4 inputs (pins 8 and 9).
 The resulting voltage is 5V, as expected.

-Next, we set the meter to ammeter mode and measure how much current flows through the resistors from VDD to the input.
+Next, measure how much current flows through the resistors from VDD to the input.
 This tells us how much current the gate pulls when idle.

 The result is less than 0.1μA—too little to affect anything in most cases.
 If any CMOS chips pull more current than this, they are likely malfunctioning.